MicrosoftDocs/biztalk-docs/biztalk/esb-toolkit/split-an-interchange-and-route-messages-to-multiple-locations-using-itineraries.md

     > [!NOTE]
     >  Although the messages are identical except for the value of the customer element, they were processed using different itineraries, based on the resolution of the Itinerary Selector pipeline component.

-4. In the [!INCLUDE[prague](../includes/prague-md.md)] Administration Console, right-click the OnRamp.Itinerary.HowTo receive location, and then click Disable.
+4. In the BizTalk Server Administration Console, right-click the OnRamp.Itinerary.HowTo receive location, and then click Disable.

 5. After the **OnRamp.Itinerary.HowTo** receive location is disabled, right-click it, and then click **Delete**.
 In the **Confirm delete receive location** dialog box, click **Yes**.